Billy Thompson (soccer, born 1990)

 William Aaron Thompson (born October 22, 1990) is an American soccer player who most recently played for Puerto Rico FC in the North American Soccer League.

 Career

-Youth & College
+Youth and college

 Thompson played five years of college soccer at Loyola Marymount University including a red-shirted year in 2009.

 While at college.
 Thompson appeared for USL PDL sides Des Moines Menace, Pali Blues and FC Tucson.
 After graduating, Thompson also spent 2014 with FC Tucson, where he won 2014 PDL Goalkeeper of the Year.

 Professional

 Thompson signed with United Soccer League club Orange County Blues on March 20, 2015.

 Colorado Springs Switchbacks

 Thompson moved to Colorado Springs Switchbacks on January 28, 2016.
 Thompson made his debut for the Colorado Springs Switchbacks in a 2-1 friendly victory over Air Force Academy Soccer team.

 Puerto Rico FC

 On March 2, 2017, Thompson signed with North American Soccer League side Puerto Rico FC.
 He was released at the end of the 2017 season.